- Adominoperineal Excision Of Rectum (APER)

 A stoma bag system where a separate bag and flange are attached to each other using either a clip-on or stick-on coupling system.
 This means that the flange can remain on the skin during stoma bag changes, so that the bag can be removed separately.

 A passageway made for urine to pass from the kidneys to the outside of the abdomen to form a stoma.
-You can order a free sample of a variety of urostomy bags here.
+You can order a free sample of a variety of urostomy bags.

-Seals that are designed to enable stoma bags to fit more securely to uneven peristomal skin.
-Find out more here.
+Seals that are designed to enable stoma bags to fit more securely to uneven peristomal skin just like our Hyperseal Washers with medical grade Manuka honey.